markdcross/perspektiv/README.md

 # PERSPEKTIV

-Get to know Richmond through its murals and food
+Get to know the beautifully weird city of Richmond through its murals and food

 https://markdcross.github.io/perspektiv/

 ## User Story
 It's a beautiful day and you want to explore RVA and appreciate what the city has to offer.
-We have developed an app to help easily explore and learn about this amazingly weird city
+We have developed an app to help easily explore and learn about this amazingly quirky city
 ```
 AS a Richmonder and art enthusiast
 I am proud of my city and appreciate its creativity and artistic expression